digidem/GAS-image-upload/README.md

 The first time you open the sheet or try to edit, it will ask for your Blitline Application ID.
 You can sign up for a developer account at http://www.blitline.com/ which gives you 2 hours of free processing time, which is plenty for this application.

+## Limitations

+This does not work in the new version of Google Sheets at the moment, because the edit event does not correctly return the range of the edited cell.
+See https://developers.google.com/apps-script/migration/sheets#onedit_triggers